 50% of respondents had taken action to improve their lifestyle since the training post training there were four skills based sessions that took place involving 177 people.
 At the skills sessions participants reflected on experience and practiced the skills.
 Healthy lifestyle conversations are happening often or very often within the framework of the Healthy Child Wales Programme and supportive management.
 The Health Visiting staff facilitate weekly Buggy push and baby massage sessions, providing an opportunity to discuss health topics such as physical activity, nutrition and positive mental health.
 Physical activity Regular physical activity is good for our physical and mental health.
 Guidance on the amount and type of physical activity people should do to improve their health was recently updated.
 This now includes guidelines for being active during pregnancy and after giving birth, and for disabled adults.
-In Swansea Bay University Health Board just over half (53%) of adults meet these guidelines, for children aged 11-16 years this is much lower at 22.6% for boys and 13.4% for girls.
-We also know that in Swansea and Neath Port Talbot just over a thin of reception class children are not reaching their physical developmental milestone by the age of 4.
-It is important for children to develop the physical skills they need to be p' vsically active throughout life.
-Local projects to support this include Welsh Government Fathfinder programme which will fund delivery of the SKIP programme in our F' valta, Schools Pre School Scheme settings and registered early year's settings.
+In Swansea Bay University Health Board just over half 50% (Active at least 150 minutes in previous week) of adults meet these guidelines, for children aged 11-16 years this is much lower at 22.6% for boys and 13.4% for girls.
+We also know that in Swansea and Neath Port Talbot just over a third of reception class children are not reaching their physical developmental milestone by the age of 4.
+It is important for children to develop the physical skills they need to be physically active throughout life.
+Local projects to support this include Welsh Government Pathfinder programme which will fund delivery of the SKIP programme in our Healthy Schools Pre School Scheme settings and registered early year's settings.

-In addition Swansea Bay Healthy Schools Preschool Scheme has been working in partnership with the Physical Activity Support Service in Neath Port Talbot to deliver a 6 week multi skills programme in childcare settings.
-Staff are trained and for each setting they are provided with an equipment bag, and also a shared bag for parents to encourage physical multi- skills activities at home.
 Five applications were submitted to the Healthy and Active Fund joint funded by Public Health Wales, Sports Wales and Welsh Government.
 Two were successful.
 Sporting Memories which aims to improve mental wellbeing, reduce isolation and get older people physically active again; and Balanced Lives which helps older people in care homes to be active and to enhance their wellbeing.
 The Physical Activity Alliance chaired by the Director of Public Health has been re- established.
-York is ongoing with partners to update the current strategy and develop actions to create environments and opportunities to support us all to be more active.
-Self-Harm in Children and Young People Training Throught insight work with schools & partners a need was identified for a training programme to raise awareness of and identify self-harm.
+Work is ongoing with partners to update the current strategy and develop actions to create environments and opportunities to support us all to be more active.
+Self-Harm in Children and Young People Training Through insight work with schools & partners a need was identified for a training programme to raise awareness of and identify self-harm.
 A rolling training programme has been developed in partnership with CAMH specialists.
 The programme is available to secondary school staff - teaching and non-teaching, and partners working with children and young people extending to teams in school based counselling, educational psychology, wellbeing, school health nursing, police schools liaison and the Youth Service.

 The delivery of the training began in Bridgend in 2018/19, and started being rolled out across Neath Port Talbot in summer 2019, and will continue into Swansea.
 117 professionals were trained in Neath Port Talbot, and 78% rated the training as excellent.
-Safe Care Did we keep you safe when you accessed our Services?